-Turbo blankets are becoming a wider used product throughout the modifying and motorsport industries, focusing on the performance market – though traces of these products can be see across mainstream OEMs worldwide.
-Turbo blankets or otherwise known as “turbo jackets” are exactly that, they are designed to increase performance from the cool side of the turbo by covering the hotter turbine housing.
-These blankets also ensure consistent and efficient running from the compressor components.
+Turbo blankets are becoming a wider used product throughout the automotive tuning and motorsport worlds, focusing on the performance market – though traces of these products can be see across mainstream Car Manufacturers and OEMs worldwide.
+Turbo blankets or otherwise known as “turbo socks” or “turbo jackets” are exactly that, they are designed to increase performance from the cool side of the turbo by covering the hotter turbine housing.
+These blankets also ensure consistent and efficient running from the turbo charger’s compressor components.
 This will be covered in further depth later on.

 Background (NA to Forced Induction)